pingswept/me30-website/content/logistics/weekly-updates.md

 draft: false
 ---

-There will eventually be a list of weekly updates here.
-If you're in the course, you got them via email, so this is just an archive.
+This is an archive of all the emails we have sent you about the course, just for reference.

 ## June 26, 2020